BeardedFish/ini-rw/README.md

 ```

 ### Reading An INI File
-After opening an INI file succesfully, reading a key value under a section is quite easy.
+After opening an INI file succesfully, reading a key value under a section is very simple.
 In order to get a key under a specific section use the `GetKey()` function.
 This function takes two string parameters.
-The first parameter is the section name and the second parameter is the key name.
-If the key is found in the INI file, an `IniRW::Key` pointer is returned.
+The first parameter is the section name of where the key is stored and the second parameter is the name of the key.
+If the key is found in the INI file under that specified section, an `IniRW::Key` pointer is returned.
+In order to read the value of the key, you must dereference the pointer and use the `GetValue()` function which returns a string.
 If the key is not found, a null pointer is returned.
 ```cpp
 IniRW::Key* key = settings.GetKey(SECTION_NAME, KEY_NAME);